Greatest Literature banner

 Part of the big battle scene with CGI androids in 2004's adaptation of I, Robot.

-Somehow, despite the robots' ability to move at lightning speed and despite the fact they could easily swarm over their prey in a matter of nanoseconds, in any confrontation they seem to take turns getting their butts kicked by the humans one at a time.
+Somehow, despite the robots' ability to move at lightning speed and despite the fact they could easily swarm over their prey in a matter of nanoseconds, in any confrontation they take turns getting their butts kicked by the humans one at a time.
 It's that kind of stupid action flick.

 — Eric